The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Game Networking and Its Integration within 6G

-\subsection{Synchronization}
+\subsubsection{Synchronization}

-Tight synchronization is an integral feature of GN that allows users to interact with each other in real-time seamlessly.
-The fulfilment of the user's QoE in 6G use cases entails synchronization of the physical and virtual realms within the Metaverse, while any mismatch in the user's recent state can result in a delayed response.
+Tight GN-synchronization allows users to interact with each other in real-time seamlessly.
+The fulfilment of the user's QoE in 6G use cases entails synchronization of the physical and virtual realms within, while any mismatch in the user's recent state can result in a delayed response.
 Any alteration within the physical or virtual world must be reflected in the other to be perceived in a seamless, ``natural'' way.
 To evaluate the synchronization between GN components, operations must be ordered and executed in the appropriate time frame.
 Real-time communication requires a reduction of out-of-order operation requests to nearly zero.
-If no synchronization is implemented, the latency and the jitter will most likely be high; hence, it is essential for ensuring consistency and QoS in Metaverse-like environments.
+If no synchronization is implemented, the latency and the jitter will most likely be high, making it essential for ensuring consistency and QoS in Virtual-like environments.

-Fig.~\ref{fig_sync_input}(a) illustrates a GN scenario with two users whose operations are coordinated and manipulated by the server.
+Fig.~\ref{fig_sync_input}(a) illustrates a simple GN architecture with two users whose operations are coordinated and manipulated by the server.
 Here, two user states are synchronized with the server, with $\triangle_1$ and $\triangle_2$ being the latency of user 1 and user 2, respectively.
 If the processing only happens after the server gets all users' states ($T_0+\triangle_2$), the state updates of all users will depend on the user with the highest latency profile, which can lead to network inactivity for a longer time period, eventually violating the timing requirements.
 The complexity increases with multiple users and devices, each of which may access the same server/virtual world with a different latency.